v6cord/VVVVVV/FEATURES.md

 - `iftrial([id, ]script)` - Run a custom script if you're currently in a trial and the trial's id matches up with the `id` argument.
 If the `id` argument isn't passed, the script is ran if you're in any trial.

 - `endtrial()` - Ends a time trial!
 This is functionally identical as `gamestate(82)`.

+- Added sub-tile dimensions of script boxes and activity zones